cabinjs/cabin/README.md

 * `meta` (Object) - defaults to an empty object - this will get passed as metadata (e.g. you could set a custom `meta.user` object here for every request)
 * `parseRequest` (Object) - defaults to an empty object, which means it will use the defaults from [parse-request][] (see [Metadata](#metadata) below)
 * `errorProps` (Array) - a list of properties to cherry-pick from the error object parsed out of err thanks to [parse-err][] (by default all properties are returned; even non-enumerable ones and ones on the prototype object) (see [Metadata](#metadata) below)
 * `message` (Function) - inspired by [morgan][], and defaults to a [dev-friendly format](https://github.com/expressjs/morgan#short) (or if in production mode, then it uses a [standard Apache common log format][apache-clf])). – when requests finish, it will utilize `logger` to output an error, warn, or info level log based off the status code, and this function is used to determine the string sent to the logger.
-It accepts three arguments `level`, `req`, and `res`, and it is required that this function return a String.
-See [src/message.js](src/message.js) for an example
+It accepts one argument `options`, which is comprised of `options.level`, `options.req`, `options.res`, and optionally (if and only if Koa) `options.ctx`.
+It is required that this function return a String.
+See [src/message.js](src/message.js) for the default message function

 ## Metadata